-With a year under your student's belt, this is a good time to check in about credit card use.
-Talk about any changes that should be made for academic success.
-Encourage your student to take advantage of Choosing a Major Workshops offered by Cross-College Advising Service.
+This is a good time to reflect on the past year.
+Talk about any changes that should be made to help your student learn and flourish in the college environment.
 Ask your student whether taking a summer course might be part of a strategy to stay on track for graduation or a chance to focus on a challenging course.
 Think about your own plans for the summer.
-If your student is returning home, discuss expectations regarding rules and responsibilities for the summer, as well as expectations for earning money and saving for the upcoming year.
+If your student is returning home, discuss expectations regarding rules and responsibilities for the summer, as well as expectations for earning money and planning for the upcoming year.
 To help with this transition, see the box titled "Coming Home for the Summer" on the next page.

 - What value could taking a summer course provide?
 Have you discussed summer courses with your advisor? - What courses are you taking next year?
-Are you starting to narrow in on a possible major? - What are you looking forward to about your living arrangements for next year? - How do you think you have changed this year? - What do you wish you had done differently in your first year of college? - \bullet l am so proud of everything you have learned and accomplished this year!
+Are you starting to narrow in on a possible major? - What are you looking forward to about your living arrangements for next year? - How do you think you have changed this year? - What do you wish you had done differently in your first year of college? - I am so proud of how you have learned and grown this year!